stlartworks/stlartworks.github.io/_posts/2016-01-25-the-art-b-q-st-louis-artworks.md

 ---
 layout: post
 title: The ART-B-Q @ ST. Louis ArtWorks
-featureImg: cards-002.jpg
+featureImg: ARTBQeventbrite-w.jpg
-teaser: Forget Black Friday sales, join us for ART SATURDAY at ArtWorks HOLIDAY SALE on April 29 (5pm - 9pm)!
+teaser: The ART-B-Q is a night of Art, Music, Film, Food and Fun! on April 29 (5pm - 9pm)!
 homepage: true
 ---